FutureMarkRwanda/BA_Notes/PHP/PHP_Arrays.md

 ### Multidimensional Arrays

-**Explanation**: Multidimensional arrays contain arrays as elements, enabling complex data structures like tables or nested records.
+Multidimensional arrays contain arrays as elements, enabling complex data structures like tables or nested records.
 Each sub-array can be indexed or associative.

 **Example (Assumed Eg:1)**: Store student grades in a 2D array and access a specific grade.

-**CODES**:
 ```php
 <?php
 $students = array(